-We have audited the accompanying consolidated financial statements of Ascend Nonprofit Solutions, Inc. and Subsidiary (the "Center" - a nonprofit organization), which comprise the statement of financial position as of June 30, 2023, and the related statements of activities, functional expenses and cash flows for the year then ended, and the related notes to financial statements.
+We have audited the accompanying consolidated financial statements of Ascend Nonprofit Solutions, Inc. and Subsidiary (the "Center" - a nonprofit organization), which comprise the statement of financial position as of June 30, 2024, and 2023, and the related statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Ascend Nonprofit Solutions, Inc. and Subsidiary as of June 30, 2023, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Ascend Nonprofit Solutions, Inc. and Subsidiary as of June 30, 2024, and 2023, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.